 All industries are susceptible to demographic changes.
 The age, cultural orientation, economic status and linguistic makeup of a population will influence tastes and drive or siphon demand for certain products and lifestyles.
 Perhaps more than any other industry, real estate is defined by demographic shifts.

-As a real estate investor, it’s essential you possess a clear, thorough understanding of the correlation between demographics and real estate investing.
+As a real estate investor, you must possess a clear, thorough understanding of the correlation between demographics and real estate investing.
 Your ability to position real estate products to appeal to your target demographic will determine your success.

 Your target demographic will determine where you purchase a property, the type of asset you buy and how you position it.
 If you’re investing in an area popular with younger renters, for instance, you should position your asset as a place that offers a Millennial-friendly lifestyle.
 If you’re buying a property in an area with lots of retirees, consider the ways you could position your building to meet the needs of older renters and empty nesters.